Skip to main content

 Frequently Asked Questions

-What is transit signal priority and how does it work?
+What is Transit Signal Priority and how does it work?

 Transit Signal Priority (TSP) is a technology that adjusts the timing of traffic signals to prioritize the movement of transit vehicles.
 TSP helps reduce delays, and improve efficiency and reliability for transit, helping transit better serve the community.